dstebila/pygamehop/docs/examples.md

 The proof consists of the following game hops:

-- Game 0: `PKEfromKEM` inlined into the "left" version of the PKE IND-CPA game (`PKE.INDCPA.main0`).
-Note the challenge ciphertext is the encryption of `m0`.
+- Starting game: `PKEfromKEM` inlined into the "left" version of the PKE IND-CPA game (`PKE.INDCPA.main0`), in which the challenge ciphertext is the encryption of `m0`.
-- Game 1: The KEM shared secret is replaced with a random value.
+- Hop 1: A distinguishing step in which the real KEM shared secret is replaced with a random value.
-	- Reduction `R01`: This reduction interpolates between Game 0 and Game 1.
-It is an IND-CPA adversary against the KEM scheme.
+	- Reduction `R01` is an IND-CPA adversary against the KEM scheme that interpolates between Game 0 and Game 1.
-- Game 2: The output of the KDF is replaced with a random value.
+- Hop 2: A distinguishing step in which the real KDF output is replaced with a random value.
-	- Reduction `R12`: This reduction interpolates between Game 1 and Game 2.
-It is an adversary against the security of the KDF scheme.
+	- Reduction `R12` is an adversary against the security of the KDF scheme that interpolates between Game 1 and Game 2.
-- Game 3: The challenge ciphertext is switched to be constructed by XORing the random mask with `m1` rather than `m0`.
+- Hop 3: A distinguishing step in which the encryption mask is XORed with `m1` rather than `m0`.
-	- Reduction `R23`: This reduction interpolates between Game 2 and Game 3.
-It is an adversary against indistinguishability of the one-time pad.
+	- Reduction `R23` is an adversary against the one-time indistinguishability security of the one-time pad.
 (The reader might wonder why a "reduction" is necessary here, since the one-time pad is information-theoretic rather than computational.
 In the pygamehop framework, every game transition is connected via a reduction, since the proof engine must be told how to connect two games via the distinguishing of some security property.)
+- (We now start "undoing" the replacements as mentioned above.)
-- Game 4: The output of the KDF is replaced with a real value.
+- Hop 4: A distinguishing step in which the random value used in place of the KDF output is replaced with the real KDF output.
-	- Reduction `R34`: This reduction interpolates between Game 3 and Game 4.
-It is an adversary against the security of the KDF scheme.
+	- Reduction `R34` is an adversary against the security of the KDF scheme that interpolates between Game 3 and Game 4.
-- Game 5: The KEM shared secret is replaced with a real value.
+- Hop 5: A distinguishing step in which the random value used in place of the KEM shared secret is replaced with the real KEM shared secret.
-	- Reduction `R45`: This reduction interpolates between Game 4 and Game 5.
-It is an IND-CPA adversary against the KEM scheme.
+	- Reduction `R45` is an IND-CPA adversary against the KEM scheme that interpolates between Game 4 and Game 5.
-- Game 6: `PKEfromKEM` inlined into the "right" version of the PKE IND-CPA game (`PKE.INDCPA.main1`).
-Note the challenge ciphertext is the encryption of `m1`.
+- Ending game: `PKEfromKEM` inlined into the "right" version of the PKE IND-CPA game (`PKE.INDCPA.main1`), in which the challenge ciphertext is the encryption of `m1`.

-Note that Game 0 and 6 are not explicitly written out in `PKEfromKEM_is_INDCPA.py`, they are derived from the starting and ending points of the proof.
-Furthermore, games 1-5 are not explicitly written out, as they are derived from the relevant reductions.
+Note that the starting and ending games are not explicitly written out in `PKEfromKEM_is_INDCPA.py`, they are derived from the starting and ending points of the proof.
+Furthermore, intermediate games are not explicitly written out, they are derived from the relevant transformations.

 The proof engine checks that:

-- Game 0 (`PKEfromKEM` inlined into `PKE.INDCPA.main0`) is equivalent to `R01` inlined into `KEM.INDCPA.main0`.
+- The starting game (`PKEfromKEM` inlined into `PKE.INDCPA.main0`) is equivalent to `R01` inlined into `KEM.INDCPA.main0`.
 - `R01` inlined into `KEM.INDCPA.main1` is equivalent to `R12` inlined into `KDF.KDFsec.main0`.
 - `R12` inlined into `KDF.KDFsec.main1` is equivalent to `R23` inlined into `OTP.OTIND.main0`.
 - `R23` inlined into `OTP.OTIND.main1` is equivalent to `R34` inlined into `KDF.KDFsec.main1`.
 - `R34` inlined into `KDF.KDFsec.main0` is equivalent to `R45` inlined into `KEM.INDCPA.main1`.
-- `R45` inlined into `KEM.INDCPA.main0` is equivalent to Game 6 (`PKEfromKEM` inlined into `PKE.INDCPA.main1`).
+- `R45` inlined into `KEM.INDCPA.main0` is equivalent to the ending game (`PKEfromKEM` inlined into `PKE.INDCPA.main1`).